 **Allison Parrish:** I think they both happened so early that I can’t really distinguish between them.
 I’ve been doing computer programming since I was a little kid.
 I got a computer for Christmas when I was five, and I started doing computer programming then.
 I think I knew I was in love with language when I read _The Hobbit,_ in like fourth grade, because Tolkien does all this wonderful weird stuff with language, and that’s sort of the thing that set me off down that road.

 **LG:** What was the first Twitter bot you built, and how did that idea come about for you?

-AP: The first one that I built was Everyword [a bot that tweeted every word in the English language], back in 2007.
+**AP:** The first one that I built was (1) , back in 2007.
 It was probably one of the first Twitter bots ever.
 People were still investigating what we could do with this API (or application programming interface) that Twitter bots have.

-At the time, I was a graduate student where I teach now, at ITP and I was taking a class on how to make computers do weird stuff with text.
-They were talking about a project called Every Icon, which is this project that’s very quickly going through every possible [design that can be made on a square grid that is] 32 by 32 pixels, [using just] black or white pixels.
-I had this cheeky idea: Well, if someone can make every “icon,” I’m going to say every word on Twitter,_ and it went on for seven years.
+At the time, I was a graduate student where (2) and I was taking a class on how to make computers do weird stuff with text.
+They were talking about a project called (11), which is this project that’s very quickly going through every possible 32 by 32 pixels, black or white (16).
+I had this cheeky idea: _Well, if someone can make every “icon,” I’m going to say every word on Twitter,_ and it went on for seven years.
 It’s really more of this cheeky grad-school project.
 What is the simplest thing I can do to get a laugh out of somebody?